Light Reflector Hood 101: The Ultimate Guide – Gro Indoor

 These hoods are designed to connect directly to your ventilation system, pulling cool air over the bulb and pushing hot air out of the space.
 This helps you maintain a stable temperature for your plants.
 If heat is a concern, integrating your reflector with your environmental controls is one of the smartest moves you can make.

-Consider Your Coverage Area
+Measure Your Coverage Area

 Different reflectors create different light footprints.
 Your goal is to match the reflector’s footprint to your garden’s size for complete and even coverage.
 A wide wing reflector, for example, spreads light over a large, rectangular area, making it a great choice for covering multiple plants in a row.
 A more focused, square-shaped hood will concentrate light in a more compact space.